shiwhoa/IntroToSecureShell/README.md

-# Linux and Secure Shell Intro
+# Custom Finds
-Custom user defined functions, recursions and forking
+Custom user defined find function in a directory and subdirectories based on various critera